Alegre ma non troppo

-Alegre ma non troppo is a 1994 Spanish romance/comedy film directed by Fernando Colomo and starring Penélope Cruz and Jordi Mollà.
+Alegre ma non troppo (Cheerful But Not Too much So) is a 1994 Spanish romance/comedy film directed by Fernando Colomo and starring Penélope Cruz and Jordi Mollà.
 It was set in Santander, Cantabria, Spain.
 It was nominated in 1995 for four awards and won two of them.

 Plot

 Pablo is a twenty-year-old man who wants to be a musician to be appreciated by his mother and to find a male partner he can love.
 He finds one, but because of his demanding behaviour, is soon alone again.
 He tries to become a French horn player in the Youth Spain National Orchestra, but the examiner turns out to be his father who's been living apart from his family and doesn't really accept Pablo's sexual trends.
 Once Pablo fails his exam, he feels depressed.
 When another French horn player from Valencia hasn't got a place to sleep, Pablo takes him home to his house.
 The next morning, however, he finds a girl named Salome inside his bed.